-To honour Earth Day this year, educate yourself on some of the most pressing issues facing the planet right now
+Educate yourself on some of the most pressing issues facing the planet right now.

-Netflix is a treasure trove of great documentaries, and when it comes to environmentalism, the streaming platform has some brilliant watches.
-Give tonight’s movie marathon an Earth Day theme, and pay attention to these five sustainability watches.
+Netflix is a treasure trove of great documentaries, and when it comes to environmentalism, the streaming platform has some brilliant watches. – here are five with an environmental focus to add to your list now.

 Cowspiracy: The Sustainability Secret